-CSU Stanislaus' General Education program is guided by the University's Mission, Vision, and Values Statement and is committed to developing in its students not only a broad understanding of many subjects, but also the ability to see the essential connections between them.
+Stanislaus State's General Education (GE) program is guided by the University's Mission, Vision, and Values Statement and is committed to developing in its students not only a broad understanding of many subjects, but also the ability to see the essential connections between them.

-Lower Division general education courses are foundation courses.
+Lower Division GE courses are foundational.
 Students learn fundamental principles, methodologies and perspectives of a discipline.
 They learn essential skills and gain breadth of knowledge.

-Upper Division general education courses provide breadth and depth to understanding and stress the inter-relationship among disciplines.
+Upper Division GE courses provide breadth and depth to understanding and stress the inter-relationship among disciplines.
 Students at the upper division level are expected to enhance their integrative learning skills.

 Explore the site using the navigation bar.
 Refer to the Academic Catalog page for further information on General Education requirements (select General Education Requirements in the left-hand navigation of the catalog).